No one will say the truth. Well, not no one. But definitely very few people who don’t have an AP philosophy.

 No animal’s milk (goats, cows, or any others) will provide what a human baby needs - because their milks are for their babies.
 Only our milk is that perfect combination for human babies to grow and thrive.

-But it’s not just about the components of the milk; it’s also about their bioavilability – our bodies’ capability to access those nutrients.
-Formula, for example, has far higher levels of some nutrients than breastmilk does, but babies are not able to absorb them as well as breastmilk, causing a large percentage of those nutrients to be excreted rather than absorbed.
+But it’s not just about the components of the milk; it’s also about their bioavailability - our bodies’ capability to access those nutrients.
+Formula, for example, has far higher levels of some nutrients than breastmilk does, but babies are not able to absorb them as well as breast milk, causing a large percentage of those nutrients to be excreted rather than absorbed.

 The bioavailability of nutrients, the perfect balance of water, protein, fat and carbs, the antibodies and skin-to-skin contact all create the perfect environment for infant health.

-The antibodies!
-Oh we’ve all heard about the antibodies — that any time our body is fighting off a harmful bacteria or virus we share that fighting power with our nursing babies — but let me share something even more amazing about antibodies:
+And the antibodies!
+Oh we’ve all heard about the antibodies -- that any time our body is fighting off a harmful bacteria or virus we share that fighting power with our nursing babies -- but let me share something even more amazing about antibodies:

-You know how we have this irrepressible desire to kiss our babies’ – and specifically their faces?
+You know how we have this irrepressible desire to kiss our babies’ - and specifically their faces?
 It’s not random.
-Hashem gave us that desire specifically so that we would be exposed to the pathogens on our babies’ faces, causing our bodies to be involved in fighting them off, so our babies get the antibodies.
+Hashem gave us that desire specifically so that we would be exposed to the pathogens on our babies’ faces, causing our bodies to create antibodies to fight them off, so our babies get the antibodies.

 Formula actually feeds many of the unhealthy gut-dwelling bacteria, and does little to nurture or build the good ones.

-Mixed-fed babies (babies who get both breastmilk and formula — even if it’s just once a day!) have microbiomes that are more similar to those of formula-fed babies than those of EBFing babies.
+Mixed-fed babies (babies who get both breastmilk and formula -- even if they only get formula once a day!) have microbiomes that are more similar to those of formula-fed babies than those of EBFing babies.

 When an infant breastfeeds, any pathogen they’ve picked up will be in their saliva, which, when it touches mommy’s skin when nursing, will cause the mother to produce antibodies for that pathogen, too.

-And the skin-to-skin contact that happens in breastfeeding allows our babies to be exposed to the healthy bacteria on our skin
+And the skin-to-skin contact that happens in breastfeeding allows our babies to be exposed to the healthy bacteria on our skin, further developing that healthy gut microbiome.

 Being held and cuddled, having eye-contact and skin-to-skin contact, development of the oral muscles, the shape of the palate, jaw and nasal cavity, all are affected by breastfeeding and enable ideal development for a baby.